 Unless specified otherwise, the [[Class]] property of a built-in object is "Function" if that built-in object has a [[Call]] property, or "Object" if that built-in object does not have a [[Call]] property.
-Unless specified otherwise, the [[Extensible]] property of a built-in object has the value true.

 Many built-in objects are functions: they can be invoked with arguments.
 Some of them furthermore are constructors: they are functions intended for use with the new operator.
 For each built-in function, this specification describes the arguments required by that function and properties of the Function object.
 For each built-in constructor, this specification furthermore describes properties of the prototype object of that constructor and properties of specific object instances returned by a new expression that invokes that constructor.